 Retail executives from 20 companies selected 25 semi-finalists who competed in a second round of judging for a chance to be selected as a top 10 scholar.
 These 10 students will undergo virtual interviews for the chance to be selected as one of five finalists.

-The top recipient will be announced at the NRF Foundation Honors and will receive a $25,000 scholarship; four finalists will each receive $10,000 scholarships.
+The top recipient was announced at the NRF Foundation Honors and received a $25,000 scholarship; four finalists each received $10,000 scholarships.

 University of Arizona

 A senior at the University of Arizona, Maria Hartke has known since high school that her passion and vision for her future were in retail.
 Maria already has a wide variety of retail experiences under her belt at companies including Tillys, Buffalo Exchange, DSW, Inc. and most recently, Kohl’s Corporate, each of which contributed to her depth of understanding for the industry today.
 After graduation, Maria hopes to find a role in product development, merchandising and planning.
 “I want to be a part of creating a story, sourcing and developing the product, and solving “the last mile” for the consumer.”